MicroBlocksCN/smallvm/microbitBuildNotes.md

-Building the uBlocks VM for the BBC micro:bit
+# Building the uBlocks VM

-John Maloney, May 2017
+### Building for Arduino

+The following assumes that you've installed the Arduino tools and configured them for your Arduino board.

+Create an empty folder for the Arduino project, if necessary.
+Copy the following files into that folder:

+	  SmallVM.ino
+	  interp.c
+	  interp.h
+	  mem.c
+	  mem.h
+	  primitives.cpp
+	  runtime.c

+Open SmallVM.ino and click the "upload" button.

-Building with mbed's online compiler
+### Building with mbed's online compiler

 The easiest way to build the uBlocks VM for the micro:bit is to create a (free) account on the mbed website and then use their online compiler.
 I did by selecting "BBC micro:bit"